OctopusDeploy/docs/src/pages/docs/octopus-cloud/maintenance-window.md

 We don’t need to perform actions on your instance daily, and most of our maintenance actions won’t take your instance offline.
 At most, you might notice a performance impact.
 The steps that require an outage typically only take a short time to complete.

 In the 4 months up to and including October 2024, Octopus Cloud instances:
- * had an average downtime of fewer than 8 minutes per week
+- Had an average downtime of fewer than 8 minutes per week
- * experienced any downtime on average fewer than 2 days a week
+- Experienced any downtime on average fewer than 2 days a week
 :::

 ## You’re in control of the schedule

 You get to choose a two-hour time slot for maintenance activities.
 Pick a time outside your regular business hours to minimize potential impact.
 You can adjust your maintenance window anytime, but make sure to do it before your current window begins to avoid interrupting ongoing maintenance tasks.

 ## View or change your maintenance window

 Setting up your maintenance window to suit your business needs is easy.
 Just follow these steps:

 1. Log in to [Octopus.com](https://octopus.com).